languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

 Not really related to a release, but should be done once in a while and the release is a good opportunity:

 * Download forum backup at <http://forum.languagetool.org/admin/backups>
-* Send the spell checker words we collected from users to the maintainers of the spell dictionaries